 Can Immigrants Be Indefinitely Detained?

 What is allowed by law when the U.S. government detains youBy S.M.
 Oliva | Last updated on January 26, 2023

 - Supreme Court Rejects Statutory Remedy, But Leaves the Door Open to Constitutional Relief

-Which Immigrants Are Eligible for Parole from Custody?
+- Which Immigrants Are Eligible for Parole from Custody?

 Which Immigrants Are Eligible for Parole from Custody?It should be noted that regardless of how the courts resolve the issue of constitutional rights to periodic bond hearings, many detained immigrants are in fact eligible to seek parole.
 The Department of Homeland Security usually makes an initial determination regarding whether a detained alien qualified for release.
 If DHS denies parole, the immigrant can in many cases appeal to an immigration judge.
 But an alien will not be released if they were detained while attempting to enter the U.S. without authorization or if they have been previously convicted of a violent crime or a crime of “moral turpitude,” such as burglary or theft.
 “While the new bail reform rules have generally resulted in more people being released without having to post bail, those charged with domestic violence offenses may be targeted by prosecutors for criminal detention before trial,” says Garasia.
 “The longer that someone is held in jail, the higher probability they will come to the attention of ICE.”
 But this does not mean any criminal record will automatically disqualify an immigrant from receiving parole.
 Certain older offenses—usually those that took place prior to 1998—and single convictions that do not involve drugs, firearms, or an “aggravated felony,” should not affect an immigrant’s eligibility.
 Of course, you should consult with an experienced New Jersey immigration attorney first to obtain specific advice regarding your situation.
 For more information on this area of law, see our immigration overview.